What is Cervical Radiculopathy?

 Herniated Disc is also known as Disc Prolapse and is the most common cause of Cervical Radiculopathy.
 The inner material of soft cushions (discs) between the bones leaks out and causes irritation or compression of the nerve (red color) coming out of the exit canals in the spine of your neck.

-There are small bony openings through which the spinal nerve root exit a spinal canal called foramen.
-As we grow older, wear and tear changes causes narrowing of these foramen and causes pinching of the spinal nerve.
-The ‘pinched nerve’ causes pain, tingling, numbness and weakness of the arm.
+There are small bony holes in your spine through which the spinal nerve comes out.
+These are called foramen.
+As we grow older, wear and tear changes causes narrowing of these holes and this causes pinching of the spinal nerve.
+The ‘pinched nerve’ causes pain, tingling, numbness and weakness of your arm.